Darrell West

 12. Running on Empty?: Campaign Discourse in American Elections, (Rowman and Littlefield, 2004) (co-edited with Sandy Maisel)

-14. Evaluating Campaign Quality: Can the Electoral Process Be Improved?, (Cambridge University Press, forthcoming, 2007) (with Sandy Maisel and Brett Clifton)
+14. Evaluating Campaign Quality: Can the Electoral Process Be Improved?, (Cambridge University Press, 2007) (with Sandy Maisel and Brett Clifton)